r0wanwu/atlas-of-urban-tech/cases/new-york-usa/index.md

 **Privacy + Transparency**.
 IoT projects should be open about the whole process of data collection, transmission and processing, and should also protect the privacy of users.

 **Security + Safety**.
-Cybersecuirty should be considered when implementing IoT projects, and IoT projects shuold be designed to promote the security and safety of public.
+Cybersecuirty should be considered when implementing IoT projects, and IoT projects should be designed to promote the security and safety of public.

 **Fairness + Equity**.
-Every resident in New York City should have equal access to the IoT services.
+Every resident in New York City should have equal access to IoT services.

 **Efficiency + Sustainability**.
-IoT infrastructure shuold be designed and deployed in a way of sustainability, and the resources should be shareable and reusable.
-Entities shuold also untilize IoT projects to promote a more sustainable environment.
+IoT infrastructure should be designed and deployed efficiently, and the resources should be shareable and reusable.
+Entities should also utilize IoT projects to promote a more sustainable environment.

 **Openness + Public Engagementy**.
-Cybersecuirty should be considered when implementing IoT projects, and IoT projects shuold be designed to promote the security and safety of public.
+Collected data should be made accessible when reasonable, and device owners or users should have ownership of data.